 There are questions and then there are questions.
-At any professional job interview there are those job interview questions that you should really amaze the interviewer with.
+At any professional job interview, there are those job interview questions that you should really amaze the interviewer with.

 Many corporations now do secondary interviews to be sure of a candidate.
 This makes it that much more important to have a clear answer in mind for the most pertinent job interview questions asked.
-Let’s take a look.

 The most common question you’re likely to hear on an interview is: “What makes you the ideal candidate for our opening”?
 Which is not such a difficult question if you’ve prepared for it.

-2) Are you a Team Player?
+Are you a Team Player?

-Answering honestly and allowing the interviewer a clear view into whether you prefer to work independently or in a team can make a dramatic difference in your job possibility.
+Answering honestly and allowing the interviewer a clear view of whether you prefer to work independently or in a team can make a dramatic difference in your job possibility.

 You should never state you enjoy teamwork if you don’t.
 This is one of those more difficult questions but of course the answer is individual based.
 Just keep a level of professionalism and you should be just fine with this one.
 Remember, honesty is the best policy!

 Are you willing to relocate?

 Many companies have begun to ask this question in a job interview.
 The reason is simple.
-Most companies often have to juggle their work force around to fill vacant positions.
+Most companies often have to juggle their workforce around to fill vacant positions.

-Further, you need to know if you’d be interested in relocating to an entirely new area if your job required you doing so.
+Furthermore, you need to know if you’d be interested in relocating to an entirely new area if your job required you doing so.
 This often has a part to play in whether or not you get the job you’re wanting or not.

 Applicants should be able to state when the company was founded, how well its annual revenue is, what the top features for employees are, why they feel their skill sets could be an asset, and on.

-Hopefully these job interview questions and tips will make a difference for the next time a job seeker is called up for an initial interview.
+Hopefully, these job interview questions and tips will make a difference for the next time a job seeker is called up for an initial interview.
 Bear in mind how it all works so that you stand a better chance of getting hired, versus told you’re not needed.